Haugesund: Culture

 Haugesunds Avis is a daily newspaper published in Haugesund, but with branches in Bømlo, Kopervik, Odda, Sauda and Stord.
 Founded in 1895, it is today owned by the investment group Mecom Group, and is as such part of the media group Edda Media.
 In 2006, Haugesunds Avis had a circulation of 33 448.
-As of 2007, the executive editor is Tonny Nundal.
 The newspaper owns the local radio channel Radio 102.

 Churches

 The Church of Norway has three parishes (sokn) within the municipality of Haugesund.
 It is part of the Haugaland prosti (deanery) in the Diocese of Stavanger.

 Education

 The main campus of Stord/Haugesund University College is located in Haugesund.
 Established in 1994, it is the result of the merger between Haugesund Nursing College, Stord Teachers College, and Stord Nursing College.
 The university college has approximately 2700 students and 260 employees, thus making it one of the smallest university colleges in Norway.

 The county of Rogaland operates four high schools in Haugesund.
 The schools Skeisvang and Vardafjell prepare pupils for further for college or university studies.
 The schools Haugaland and Karmsund are vocational high schools.
 In addition, the private Haugesund Toppidrettsgymnas has a sports-oriented high school program.

 The municipality has seven pure elementary schools of grades 1 to 7 (Saltveit, Gard, Austrheim, Solvang, Lillesund, Rossabø, and Brakahaug), two pure middle schools of grades 8 to 10 (Haraldsvang and Håvåsen) and three grade 1 to 10 schools (Hauge, Røvær, and Skåredalen).
 In addition, the Breidablik school offers elementary and middle school courses to new foreigners and refugees.
 The two private schools are Steinerskolen offering a Waldorf education program, and Danielsen, a Christian school offering courses for grades 8 and 9.